Ron Hazelton: Author

-Marriage and children
+Personal life and death

-Hazelton is married to Lynn Robin Drasin.
-At the time of their marriage (Oct.
-18, 1997), Drasin was a segment producer on Good Morning America on ABC while Hazelton was the show's home improvement editor.
-Drasin has since been a producer on Ron Hazelton's HouseCalls.
+Hazelton married Lynn Robin Drasin in October 1997.
+At the time of their marriage, Drasin was a segment producer on Good Morning America on ABC while Hazelton was the show's home improvement editor.
+Drasin later became a producer on Ron Hazelton's HouseCalls.

+Hazelton died at his Connecticut home on April 30, 2023, at the age of 81.